uwinelly/On-premises-Active-Directory-/README.md

 Next we are going to make sure that we can ping the DC-1 from client-1 ensuring connectivity between both.

+It is timing out because DC-1 windows firewall is blocking ICMP traffic

 We are going to instaure Active Directory on DC-1 and then we will be joining the Client-1 to the DC-1 Domain.